About

 Model Performance Metrics

 The predictive performance of each model was evaluated using three standard regression metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and coefficient of determination (R²).
-The reported values are averaged across all folds of a strict 5-fold cross-validation, where splitting was performed based on unique SMILES to avoid data leakage.
+The values reported below are averaged across all folds of the 5-fold cross-validation.

 Property MAE RMSE